Institute for Southern Studies

 Public Interest Media

-The Institute publishes the popular online magazine Facing South, featuring groundbreaking investigations into abuses of power, in-depth analysis of Southern trends, and voices of people working for a better South.
+The Institute publishes the popular online magazine Facing South, featuring groundbreaking investigations into abuses of power, in-depth analysis of Southern trends and voices of people working for a better South.
 The Institute’s journalism has won dozens of prestigious awards, including two George Polk Awards, a National Magazine Award and honors from the National Press Club, N.C.
 Press Association and White House Correspondents Association.

 Southern Strategies Program